Manu Duah

-Manu Duah (born 5 June 2005) is a Ghanaian professional footballer who plays as a midfielder for Major League Soccer club San Diego FC.
-A Generation Adidas player, he was selected with the No. 1 overall pick in the 2025 MLS SuperDraft.
+Kojo Manu Duah (born 5 June 2005) is a Ghanaian professional footballer who plays as a centre-back for Major League Soccer club San Diego FC.
+A Generation Adidas player, he was selected with the number one overall pick in the 2025 MLS SuperDraft.
+Duah began his professional career as a defensive midfielder, but was moved into the centre-back position.

 College career

-UC Santa Barbara

 Duah played for one season as a freshman for UC Santa Barbara, appearing in 14 games for the Gauchos.

 Starting in all 14 of his appearances, Duah helped the Gauchos to a 12–5–5 record in the 2024 season.
 Duah's collegiate career ended at the 2024 NCAA Division I men's soccer tournament where the Gauchos beat UCLA 1–0 in the first round in overtime before falling to Stanford in round 2 in penalties.

 Club career

-San Diego FC

 Duah was selected with the No. 1 overall pick in the 2025 MLS SuperDraft by San Diego FC (SDFC).
 With the selection, Duah became the first-ever draft pick for San Diego FC, an expansion club.
 SDFC coach Mikey Varas has said that he believes Duah has potential to "dominate" the league.

 On 25 June 2025, Duah made his Major League Soccer (MLS) debut in San Diego FC's 5–3 away win over Vancouver Whitecaps FC.
 On 19 July 2025, he made his first home start in a 1–1 draw against Vancouver Whitecaps FC.
 Despite scoring an own goal, he was selected as the player of the match.

+On 3 February 2026, in round one of the 2026 CONCACAF Champions Cup against Pumas UNAM, Duah scored San Diego FC's first goal in a 4–1 comeback victory, his first professional goal.
+Later that year, on 3 September, he extended his contract with the club until 2030 with an option for another season.

+International career

+In early May 2026, Duah was called up to the Ghana national team by head coach Carlos Queiroz for a friendly match against Mexico on 22 May, but did not make an appearance.

+Style of play

+Duah began his professional playing career as a defensive midfielder, but after joining San Diego FC, transitioned to the centre-back position.
+Duah's first professional game was played as a midfielder, but ever since he has primarily played in the centre-back position.